MichaelTA0111/ELE3001-FYP-BEng/doc/Progress/project-diary.md

 - MA removed the 16kB and 32kB packet streams due to failures when using them in the application.
 - MA refactored the graphing script to allow for different variables to be graphed correctly.
 This was followed by graphing the results of varying the packet sizes.
 - MA completed the DSbD demo day form.
 This involved 10 questions, which were all relatively brief.
 It awaits proofreading before submission.
-- MA and PT discussed attendance for the DSbD showcase event.
+- MA and TS discussed attendance for the DSbD showcase event.
 - MA created a list of what tasks to attempt to complete and in what order for the remainder of the project development.

 To do: